Diana-Atieno/Akan-Name/README.md

 Clone this repository to a location in your file system: https://github.com/Diana-Atieno/Akan-Name.git

 Open terminal command line.
-Navigate to the root folder of the application: cd portfolio-landing.
+Navigate to the root folder of the application: cd akan-name. open index.html on your browser
 ## Development
 Want to contribute?
 Great!